Vyral/Gene_Agustin_Blog/_drafts/2016-11-08-a-valuable-new-real-estate-resource-for-you.md

 title: A Valuable New Resource for You
 tags:
   - Real Estate
+  - Mortgage
-excerpt: "On our channel, we will be sharing our real estate & mortgage expertise with you.
-There are tips for both buyers and sellers in the real estate market, as well as updates on what's happening in our local market."
+excerpt: "On our channel, we will be sharing our mortgage and real estate expertise with you. \_You’ll find tips for homeowners, buyers and sellers, as well as updates on what's happening in our local market."
 enclosure:
 pullquote:
 enclosure_type: video/mp4